-All registered, full-time and part-time students are entitled to a Villa Maria College computer account which provides access to college computer systems, the student portal, printing capabilities and email.
-Email is a key means of communication between the College and its students while access to the Villa Maria College student portal will allow students to register online, access mid-term and final grades and acquire online classroom materials.
+All registered, full-time and part-time students are entitled to a Villa Maria College computer account which provides access to college computer systems, the student portal, D2L, printing capabilities and email.
+Email is a key means of communication between the College and its students.
+The Villa Maria College student portal will allow students to register online, access midterm and final grades and acquire online classroom materials.
 Accounts are obtained at registration, new student orientation, or directly from Computer Services.
 Villa Maria College encourages all of its students to regularly check their email accounts for special announcements and daily information.